-These are the world's ten hungriest countries in 2022
+These are the hungriest countries in the world in 2023

 Measuring hunger is complicated.
 But if we are going to get to Zero Hunger, then we need to have some way of measuring progress.
 Since 2006, Concern has partnered with the International Food and Policy Research Institute and Welthungerhilfe to assess the progress and setbacks in ending hunger.
 The Global Hunger Index, a peer-reviewed report, offers a way to compare levels of hunger between countries and regions, allowing us — and other organizations and policy-makers around the world — to focus on areas where the need is greatest.